 Getting back to your pre-pregnancy weight can be important to a lot of new mothers.
 With so many changes to our body and our identity, there is a desire to feel like your old self and the physical manifestation of this can be to focus on your weight.
-Understanding postpartum weight loss may shift your focus to what is important for you and baba.
+Understanding postpartum weight loss may shift your focus to what is important for you and baby.
 So what does the science say?

-Many mamas return to their pre-pregnancy weight within one yearOnce you have given birth, you would have not only lost the weight of your newborn, but also that of the amniotic fluid and placenta.
-In the first 2-3 weeks postpartum, there are large maternal weight losses.
-At around six weeks after you have given birth to your bundle of joy, your blood volume would have decreased to pre-pregnancy levels and your uterus has returned to its normal size.
+Once you have given birth, you would have not only lost the weight of your newborn, but also that of the amniotic fluid and placenta.
+In the first 2-3 weeks postpartum, expect large maternal weight losses.
+At around six weeks after you have given birth, your blood volume would have decreased to pre-pregnancy levels and your uterus has returned to its normal size.
 Any excess weight remaining after this time is mainly body fat stores.1

-Excessive weight retention, just as gaining too much weight, may have negative consequences.1 Several studies looked at whether the weight of mothers between their first and second pregnancies had any negative impact on their second pregnancy.
+Several studies looked at whether the weight of mothers between their first and second pregnancies had any negative impact on their second pregnancy.
 It was found that women who gained more than three BMI units between pregnancies, compared with those who gained less than one BMI unit between pregnancies, had an increased risk of pre-eclampsia, gestational hypertension (high blood pressure), gestational diabetes mellitus, Caesarean delivery and stillbirth.1,2,3

 Interestingly enough, interpregnancy weight change also influenced risk for those who were underweight or normal weight, with weight gain being associated with an increased risk of gestational diabetes and pregnancy-induced hypertension.
 Underweight or normal-weight women, who lose too much weight (more than one BMI unit) between pregnancies have an increased risk of giving birth to a low birth weight baby.1,3

-Breastfeeding may help with weight loss as its energy cost is about 500 kcal per day.4 However, not all mamas lose weight whilst breastfeeding, as they often experience an increase in appetite.
+Breastfeeding may help with weight loss as its energy cost is about 500 kcal per day.4 However, not all mothers lose weight whilst breastfeeding, as they often experience an increase in appetite.
 The duration of breastfeeding as well as partial or exclusive breastfeeding may also play a role.1

 Tips for a practical postpartum weight recovery: